OSU-BMBL/DESSO/README.md

 # DESSO (DEep Sequence and Shape mOtif)
-DESSO is a deep learning-based framework that can be used to accurately identify both sequence and shape regulatory motifs from ENCODE ChIP-seq datasets.
+DESSO is a deep learning-based framework that can be used to accurately identify both sequence and shape regulatory motifs from the human genome.
+It was evaluated on the [690 ChIP-seq datasets](https://genome.ucsc.edu/ENCODE/downloads.html).

 <p align="center">
 <img src="https://github.com/viyjy/DESSO/blob/master/Figure.PNG">